We'll keep you up to date on our courses, scholarships and more.

 Your subjects are a blend of hands-on and theoretical work, and include outdoor leadership, fundamental movement, exercise physiology and fitness, swimming and water safety, biomechanics, outdoor living and travel skills and human development and nutrition.

-This degree provides a strong foundation for a rewarding career in the sport and recreation and outdoor education industries.
+This course provides a strong foundation for a rewarding career in the sport and recreation and outdoor education industries.

 Alternatively, this course is a pathway to become a Health and Physical Education and/or Outdoor Education Teacher.
 Upon graduation you can enrol into the Master of Teaching, Primary or Secondary (1.5 years), and become a qualified teacher in 4.5 years of total study.